8 min read time

 How does Pure Maintenance remediate mould?

 When Pure Maintenance UK receives a call from a customer, they are first taken through a process of registration and information gathering with one of their customer consultants.
 The unmatched ability of the first fog to treat mould is due to its characteristic 'dryness'.
 This is due to its inability to condense on surfaces, meaning it dwells in the air.
-This is significant as 95% of mould is invisible and is either airborne, on surfaces, embedded in soft furnishings and clothing or hidden behind walls and under floors.
-Once all of this treated, we begin the next step in the mould remediation process.
+Most of a mould problem is hidden in the air and on surfaces.
+Where the survey finds hidden mould, that material is identified and physically removed or referred on - never fogged over.
+Once all of this is treated, we begin the next step in the mould remediation process.

 The first part of our treatment is our sterilant, InstaPURE.
-InstaPURE is an EPA-registered sterilant, which means it has been rigorously tested and proven to be effective at treating and reducing mould and other microorganisms.
+InstaPURE - a peracetic-acid and hydrogen-peroxide dry fog, applied as a service under a full COSHH assessment using actives authorised at manufacturer level; independently performance-tested by the US Army ERDC.
 It is the product of our patented dry fog technology that condenses the sterilant to such a small size that the fog cannot condense on surfaces.
 The fog is forced through the home via positive air pressure.
 Our technician comprehensively treats mould on surfaces, in the air and embedded within soft furnishings and clothing using InstaPURE.

 Pure Maintenance can also recommend and arrange for the permanent purchase of air purifiers for the most severe cases, to ensure the best outcome for the customer.
 The air purifiers can then be used in the home to maintain a healthy air quality going forward.

 The second part of our mould remediation treatment is our antimicrobial film, EverPURE.
 EverPURE is applied to all surfaces in the treated area.
-It forms a covalent bond with the surface, meaning it is permanently bonded to the surface and cannot be removed by cleaning.
+It chemically bonds and is non-leaching - a durable layer of antimicrobial surface protection.
 The anti-microbial film is made up of positively charged nitrogen molecules with carbon atoms stacked on top.
 Microscopically, it looks like a bed of nails as the carbon atoms create a spike.
 Any new pathogens introduced to the property following our treatment are electrostatically attracted to the positive charge and the carbon spike pierces the outer membrane, denaturing the microbe.
 In order to get rid of all the mould in your home long-term, our technician finishes up by taking an air test to confirm that mould levels in your home are at or below outdoor mould levels.
 The report you are left with, will ensure mould is treated comprehensively and regrowth inhibited long-term.

 What warranty does Pure Maintenance offer?